CityOfLosAngeles/best-practices/spatial-analysis-intermediate.md

-## Use a loop to do spatial joins and aggregations over different boundaries
+## Use a Loop to Do Spatial Joins and Aggregations Over Different Boundaries
 Let's say we want to do a spatial join between `df` to 2 different boundaries.
 Different government departments often use different boundaries for their operations (i.e. city planning districts, water districts, transportation districts, etc).
 Looping over dictionary items would be an efficient way to do this.

 We want to count how the number of stores and total sales within each Council District and Planning District.